waudinio27/Pairs-Trading-with-PCA/README.md

 The backtest is extended in a manner that allows to print out the actual position.
 Like this, it is possible to get an overview of the actual situation and allows to execute a pairs trading strategy by hand.
 Most importantly, it also shows when it is good to stay out of the market in times of choppy market regimes.

-I plan to adopt it for live trading, and ideas to improve the script or teaming up for further collaborations is appreciated.

 Hope you enjoy :-D